jnozzi/cocoadev.com/markdown/DraggingNSViews.md

 (Dec 1, '05) Let me clarify this a bit more.
 I have a 'grip' graphic in the lower-right of my custom view that allows the user to horizontally resize the view by dragging the grip.
 When the mouse is moved in a drag (using the method above), if you move too fast, the mouse pointer ends up outside the grip area and stays there; when you stop moving the mouse (while still in drag), the pointer is still outside the grip area defined by my tracking rect (in other words, the view doesn't properly track the mouse pointer).
 I'm recreating Mail 2.x's mailboxes view (the bottom glossy bar's grip region).
 How can I get the view's tracking rect to 'snap to' the pointer during the drag?

 ----
 *Why don't you check where the mouse ends up and then adjust the grip.
-Just convert     [[[NSEvent mouseLocation] to window coords.* -General/JeremyJurksztowicz
+Just convert     [[[NSEvent mouseLocation] to window coords.* -JeremyJurksztowicz

 ----
 I'd thought of that, but I guess what I'm asking is how.
 I admit I only have a vague understanding of how the above method actually works.
 At what point would I check that for adjustment?